 Final ThoughtsFinal Thoughts

 At first glance, rent-to-own sounds like a superb idea.
 But once you get into the details, they start to look a lot less appealing.
-The additional fees and complexity of these transactions can make you question whether it’s even worth it in the long run.
+These transactions’ additional fees and complexity can make you question whether it’s even worth it in the long run.
 Our advice is to look at other options first and see if you can’t just continue saving for a regular transaction in the future.
 For instance, if this is your first home purchase, there are plenty of first-time buyer programs that may fit you better.
 You can always raise the topic with your buyer’s agent, who can provide an up-to-date assessment of the current market and whether this approach could work for you.